AlbertoMontalesi/The-complete-guide-to-modern-JavaScript/ebook/16_sets_weaksets_maps_weakmaps.md

 ### Remove duplicates from an array

-We can use a `Set` to remove duplicates from an Array since we know it can only hold unique values.
+We can use a `Set` to remove duplicates from an array since we know it can only hold unique values.
+As you can see, the new array contains only the unique values from the original array.

 ```javascript
 const myArray = ["dad", "mom", "son", "dad", "mom", "daughter"];